-- b.
-Use of a Prohibited Substance - 779.
-As noted above, the Athlete provided urine samples as part of the doping control process on 8 February and 14 February 2014.
-The subsequent analysis of those samples did not reveal the presence of any prohibited substance. - This case therefore does not involve an alleged ADRV under Article 2.1 of the WADC, i.e. presence of a prohibited substance.
+b.
+Use of a Prohibited Substance

+- 780. As noted above, the Athlete provided urine samples as part of the doping control process on 15 February and 23 February 2014.
+The subsequent analysis of those samples did not reveal the presence of any prohibited substance. - 781.
+This case therefore does not involve an alleged ADRV under Article 2.1 of the WADC, i.e. presence of a prohibited substance.
 As explained above, the range of evidence that the Panel may examine for the purposes of considering whether the Athlete committed an ADRV consisting of the use of a prohibited substance is wider than under Article 2.1 of the WADC.
-Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of a prohibited substance. - 781.
+Whereas the presence of a prohibited substance can and must be established exclusively by laboratory analysis, the use of a prohibited substance may be established by any reliable means, including, but not limited to, witness evidence, documentary evidence and conclusions drawn from analytical information other than proving the actual presence of a prohibited substance. - 782.
 In the present case, the IOC DC concluded by inference that the Athlete had used a prohibited substance.
-In particular, it drew this inference from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the presence of multiple T marks on one of the Athlete's B sample bottles from the Sochi Games and the presence of an abnormally high level of sodium in the urine contained in that B sample bottle and the urine in the corresponding A sample bottle; and (c) the Athlete-specific testimony of Dr. Rodchenkov.
+In particular, it drew this inference from: (a) the evidence which established the existence of a general sample-swapping and cover-up scheme at the Sochi Games; (b) the presence of multiple T marks on two of the Athlete's B sample bottles from the Sochi Games and the presence of an abnormally high level of sodium in the urine contained in the sample corresponding to one of those bottles; and (c) the Athlete-specific testimony of Dr. Rodchenkov.
 In explaining its reasoning, the IOC DC stated that it: